 We pride ourselves on quality garments, however sometimes life happens and a garment needs repairing.
 To make the repairs process easier, we are working on a repairs programme where we can repair your WT garments.

 In order to become a circular brand, we intend to implement a returns programme, when you are able to return your garments to us when they are no longer wanted by you.
 Garments will either be sold through a second-hand marketplace (on your behalf) or passed on to outside parties for repurposing.

 The next step is releasing our road map plan to becoming a carbon-neutral circular brand over the coming years.
 First on our hit list is reducing our carbon footprint - this includes reducing our emissions from shipping, removing the use of virgin synthetic materials and working with the most sustainable natural materials.

-We can't wait to share our road map to regenerative sustainability with you in March 2023 In the meantime, we'll keep you up to date with progress along the way.
+We can't wait to share our road map to regenerative sustainability with you.
+In the meantime, we'll keep you up to date with progress along the way.